On this page

 Velocity open-loop control example

 Here is one basic example of the velocity open-loop control with the complete configuration.
-The program will set the target velocity of 2 RAD/s and maintain it, and the user can change the target velocity using serial terminal.
+The torque control mode used is estimated current.
+The program will set the target velocity of 1 RAD/s and maintain it, and the user can change the target velocity using serial terminal.

 // Open loop motor control example